michele-brambilla/librdkafka-fake/README.md

 The dependencies can be installed either manually or using [conan](https://www.conan.io/)

 Requires:
-- librdkafka (are you sure that it is required?)
 - gtest (optional)

 To install using conan the add the following remote is required: